Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 - Type "=PERCENTILE(".
 Without the quotations marks of course!

 - The array of numbers is chosen followed by a comma.
 This is the range of numbers that you are finding the percentile for.

-- The percentile that needs to be returned followed by a closed parenthesis.
+- The percentile that needs to be returned is followed by a closing parenthesis.
 This number should be entered in the form of a decimal.

 - Lastly, the data need to be entered into the cell.